qcodespp/qcodespp.github.io/_sources/differences_from_qcodes.rst.txt

 **1) The qcodes++ dataset, ``DataSetPP``, is a text-based dataset, where all the data is stored in numpy arrays.** The dataset is thus intrinsically much more limited than the QCoDeS dataset, since each array must be rectangular and store only one type of data.
 However, these 'limitations' have made it possible to develop the rich plotting capabilities of qcodes++.
 Knowing exactly what to expect (i.e. rectangular arrays filled with floats), we can really write general purpose plotting functions that work for all 1D and 2D dataset.
 Thus, if you only ever do 1D or 2D measurements, we think you will really enjoy the simplicity of qcodes++.

-Indeed, the entire way of collecting data and setting up measurements is rather different.
-The best way to understand it is to check out the rest of the docs, in particular on running both `basic loop-based measurements <dummy_measurements.html#running-a-measurement>`_ and `more advanced measurements <advanced.html>`_.
+The best way to understand the approach to measurements is to check out the rest of the docs, in particular on running both `basic loop-based measurements <dummy_measurements.html#running-a-measurement>`_ and `more advanced measurements <advanced.html>`_.